Sail-Cpu/portfolio-v2/README.md

    Visit [http://localhost:3000](http://localhost:3000) to view your portfolio.

-To personalize the portfolio, open all the files and replace all my information with yours
+To personalize the portfolio, open all the contents files and replace all my information with yours

 [Styled-components]: https://img.shields.io/badge/Styled%20Components-35495E?style=for-the-badge&logo=styled-components&logoColor=#bf4080
 [Styled-Components-url]: https://styled-components.com/